Center for Hybrid, Active, and Responsive Materials

 Harness the integrated power of computational design, innovative synthetic and manufacturing processes, and nano-scale characterization to unlock the substantial promise of complex, synthetic materials at multiple length/time-scales.

-Interested in graduate studies in the fast-paced field of soft materials?
-Mark your calendar for November 19th from 12:00-1:00PM Eastern Time!
-Register to join the Center for Research in Soft matter & Polymers (CRiSP) virtual recruitment event and learn about the...
+Interested in graduate studies in the fast-paced field of soft materials, but couldn't join us on November 19th?
+Check out the slides from our event.
+The Center for Research in Soft matter & Polymers (CRiSP) virtual recruitment event highlighted the breadth of...

 UD’s Epps honored with Percy Julian award for science excellence In 2007, the popular science television program NOVA premiered a biopic on Percy Julian titled “Forgotten Genius.”
 A chemist, Julian is known for pioneering research that led to the development of...